 By the ActivityHero Team with Guest Amanda Wilks

-Over the summer, kids will be tempted to spend hours glued to electronic devices.
+Kids are often tempted to spend hours of their unstructured play time glued to electronic devices.
 Instead, why not encourage them to go out for a ride?
 With many benefits for the body and mind, biking is a healthy outdoor activity that can be done at almost any age.
 Looking to try it out?
 Here’s expert advice on sizing, types, gear, classes, and specialized activities like mountain biking.

 1. Get Fitted